 A content management system (CMS) is website creation and management made accessible, even to those with no programming knowledge.
 You know you need one—the question is how to choose one.
 WordPress is probably the first one that comes to mind since it’s the CMS behind about a third of all websites.
 Still, there are many options available, and WordPress isn’t necessarily the best choice for you.

 It pays to carefully consider a variety of factors when choosing your CMS, and to work with a web development company to help you make the most of it.
-They can help you choose a system and build upon it to create the website you need while you stay focused on your customers.
+They can help you choose a system, design it for you, and build upon it to create the website you need while you stay focused on your customers.

 Here are a few things you’ll want to consider when choosing a CMS: